dmulyalin/ttp/docs/source/Template Variables/Attributes.rst

                         'python_data': ['.lab.local', '.static.on.net', '.abc'],
                         'yaml_data': ['.lab.local', '.static.on.net', '.abc']}}]

-YAML, JSON and Python formats are suitalble for encoding any arbitrary data and loaded as is.
+YAML, JSON and Python formats are suitable for encoding any arbitrary data and loaded as is.

 INI structured data loaded into python nested dictionary, where top level keys represent ini section names each with nested dictionary of variables.